xpack/xpack-build-box/ubuntu/README.md

 docker push "ilegeul/ubuntu:i386-12.04-xbb-v3.3"
 ```

-The build takes about 4 hours on the Intel NUC.
+The build takes about 4 hours on an Intel NUC.

 Note: this is the final release supporting Ubuntu 12.
 The next major
 release will be based on Ubuntu 18.